Explore more blogs

 Full interview with Dr. Jackie Bouvier Copeland

-Watch the full interview and check out highlights from the conversation in the transcript below.
+Watch the full interview, filmed in August 2022, and check out highlights from the conversation in the transcript below!

 For more information about how you can get involved in this inspiring movement, head over to Givebutter’s Black Philanthropy Month hub →